-Debt management plans have many benefits, but it’s crucial to consider all ramifications carefully before signing up.
-Make sure you’re working with a trustworthy credit counselor that has a high percentage of completions and solid reviews.
+A debt management plan can have many benefits, but it’s crucial to consider all its potential ramifications carefully before signing up.
+Make sure you’re working with a trustworthy credit counseling agency that has a high percentage of completions, solid reviews and low fees.
 Take time to research and ask plenty of questions before committing to a program.

 - ConsumerAffairs writers primarily rely on government data, industry experts and original research from other reputable publications to inform their work.
 Specific sources for this article include:

 - Federal Reserve Bank of New York, "Household Debt and Credit Report (Q4 2022)."
 Accessed April 21, 2023.

 - Federal Trade Commission, “How To Get Out of Debt.”
 Accessed April 21, 2023.

 - FICO, “What's in my FICO Scores?”
 Accessed May 8, 2023.

 - VantageScore Solutions, "VantageScore 4.0 User Guide."
 Accessed May 8, 2023.

 - IRS, "Topic No. 431, Canceled Debt – Is It Taxable or Not?"
 Accessed April 21, 2023.